iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 - **Hybrid** - combining an intuitive directory structure with a good repo branching strategy tends to be the best option for complex projects.
-  Completely independent experiments live in separate directories, while their progress can be found in different branches.
+  Completely independent experiments live in separate directories (and can be generated with [`foreach` stages], for example), while their progress can be found in different branches.

+[`foreach` stages]:
+  /doc/user-guide/project-structure/pipelines-files#foreach-stages

 DVC takes care of arranging `dvc exp` experiments and the data
 <abbr>cache</abbr> under the hood so there's no need to decide on the above